mattdangelo/programming-practice/LeetCode/1 - Two Sum/README.md

 ### Notes:

-* Go through the list and check if target - i exists in the list.
-Should try to use a set
+* Go through and construct a map pointing values to indexes
+* Check for the existence of target - nums[i]
+* Watch out for edge case where we try to return the same index twice